nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 Example:
 - `edit title t:Murder case 29` updates the title of this case to “Murder case 29”.

+#### Edit description of the current case: `edit desc d:DESC`
+Edits the description of the current case if it has a description.
+You must add a description first.[(See Add Description)](#add-description-to-the-current-case-add-desc-ddesc)

+Format: `edit desc d:DESC`
+- `DESC` cannot be blank.

+Example:
+- `edit desc d:Kovan double murders` edits the description of the current case to “Kovan double murders”.

 #### Edit status in the current case: `edit status s:STATUS`